Corporate actions – How do they impact you as a shareholder?

 What we'll cover

 Different corporate actions a public company may take and why

 What happens to stock if there is a merger or acquisition

-Often public companies and their board of directors make decisions that result in changes to their stock price, ticker symbol, and/or the stock’s total return.
+Often public companies and their board of directors make decisions that may result in material changes to their stock price, ticker symbol and/or the stock’s total return.
 These are referred to as corporate actions.
 Companies announce these moves about their stock ahead of time, but you might be surprised if you missed the news and then check your brokerage account after the fact.

 To help you better understand corporate actions, here’s a look at the different types and what they mean for your investments.

 What is a stock split?

 When a stock split occurs, the number of shares you own increases and the price of the stock decreases — but the total value of your holdings stays the same.
 This action does not dilute the percent of the corporation that you own.
 For example:

 A company could do a 2-for-1 stock split.
 That means you would get 2 shares for each one you own.